daler/metaseq-biotrac56/README.rst

 Files in the repository
 -----------------------

-- ``de-example.ipynb``: an IPython Notebook to demo some differntial expression analysis
+- ``de-example.ipynb``: an IPython Notebook to demo some differential expression analysis
 - ``heatmap-example.ipynb``: an IPython notebook to demo integration with ChIP-seq data
 - ``processor.py``: for post-processing .py files created from .ipynb files